<img src="https://certify.alexametrics.com/atrk.gif?account=mZnsn1QolK1052" style="display:none" height="1" width="1" alt="">

 Diversity matters!

 However, greater diversity without inclusive behaviors will often create more friction and have a measurable drag on bottom and top-line business results.
-Studies have shown that greater diversity, or difference, in background and perspectives predictably leads to more abrasion in relationships, teams and in the workplace.
+Studies have shown that greater diversity, or difference, in background and perspectives predictably leads to more abrasion in relationships, teams, and the workplace.
 Introducing greater diversity without equipping the people and culture with a framework for appreciating and leveraging diversity can have a significant drag on performance.

-We have found there are two elements needed to realize the benefits of diversity in the workplace - an expansive definition of diversity and an enlightened culture in which individuals are held accountable for inclusive behaviors.
+We have found that there are two elements needed to realize the benefits of diversity in the workplace:

 1. Diversity Defined